bigeasy/cadence/diary.md

 one that could be entirely ungrounded.
 If there is room for improvement, I'm not confident that I'll find that room or know what to do once I'm in it.

+## Concerns Needing Decisions

+From the above are the following questions...

+ * Do you want to provide a default error handler for a cadence?
+(No.)
+ * What is the correct behavior of the default invocation?
+ * What became of your changes for events?
+(Found 'em!)

 ## A Bunch of Unrecorded Decisions

 It is not my intention at the time of this commit to back fill the decisions